(Entering 2016-17 Season)

 Steve Fisher has guided the San Diego State basketball program to unparalleled heights.
-In 14 seasons, he has taken a program that regularly missed out on the conference postseason tournament, to one which has become one of the best programs on the West Coast and is respected nationally in all college basketball circles.
+In 17 seasons, he has taken a program that regularly missed out on the conference tournament, to one which has become one of the elite programs on the West Coast and is respected nationally in all college hoops circles.

 Now those days are a distant memory.
-Fisher guided the Aztecs to the greatest season in school history in 2011 when they won 34 games, spent a majority of the year ranked in the top 10 and won the program's first-ever NCAA tournament games en route to the Sweet 16.
-And what did he do for an encore in 2012?
-Fisher took SDSU back to the NCAA tournament after earning a share of the Mountain West regular-season crown for the second straight season.
+Fisher guided the Aztecs to the greatest season in school history in 2011 when they won 34 games, spent a majority of the year ranked in the top 10 and won the program's first-ever NCAA tourney games en route to the Sweet 16.
+Then after two more NCAA bids, including a third-round appearance in 2013, Fisher nearly led SDSU to an even better season in 2014 with 31 wins and a Sweet 16 berth.

 The ingredients for a successful basketball program seemed to have arrived at San Diego State at approximately the same time Fisher did.

 Viejas Arena, formerly Cox Arena, was one of the glaring athletic upgrades on the west side of campus, and its opening signified the new-placed emphasis on basketball in the Aztec athletic department.
-The program moved from the aging San Diego Sports Arena on the west side of the city to an on-campus home located just steps away from fraternities and sororities.
+The program moved from the aging San Diego Sports Arena on the west side of the city to an on-campus home.

 After the arrival of Cox Arena, one important ingredient was lacking.